 This includes muteness and stuttering.
 On your website, don’t rely on voice alone.

 As voice increases in popularity, it provides a wonderful alternative for people with motor disabilities.
 You cannot rely on it, however, without excluding others.

 The bottom line is that accessibility is not about compliance.
 It’s about being inclusive and creating a web for every one.
 The rule of thumb is to always provide more than one indicator, method, size, or access point so that everyone can benefit.
 When we create we need to ask, who might be excluded by building or designing in the way we are?

 For many with disabilities the web is a solution – enabling them to access information, education, entertainment and resources that might not be available otherwise.
 By creating an online experience that isn’t accessible, you may be creating a disability.

 Becoming Accessibility Compliant

-There are lots of free tools to determine if your website is accessible.
-I like this one from Web AIM.
-This will give you a detailed list of what to fix.
+There are lots of tools to determine if your website is accessible.
+I like this Accessibility Check from Experte.
+It scans up to 500 pages on your site and provides a detailed list of what to fix.
+And it’s free!
 Figuring out what it all means and making updates to your site is where I can help, so get in touch.